iterative/dvc.org/content/docs/start/data-and-model-access.md

 outside of the project?
 How do we download a model to deploy it?
 How to download a specific version of a model?
 Or reuse datasets across different projects?

-> These questions tend to come up when you browse the files which DVC saves to
+> These questions tend to come up when you browse the files that DVC saves to
 > remote storage (e.g.
 > `s3://dvc-public/remote/get-started/fb/89904ef053f04d64eafcc3d70db673` 😱
 > instead of the original file name such as `model.pkl` or `data.xml`).